openstack/ceilometer/doc/source/admin/telemetry-dynamic-pollster.rst

    the unit or some other meaningful String value;

 *  ``value_attribute``: mandatory attribute; defines the attribute in the JSON response from the URL of the component being polled.
+We also accept nested values dictionaries.
+To use a nested value one can simply use ``attribute1.attribute2.<asMuchAsNeeded>.lastattribute``.
 In our magnum example, we can use ``status`` as the value attribute;

 *  ``endpoint_type``: mandatory field; defines the endpoint type that is